Healthy Forests: Invasive Plant Removal Program

 To date, dozens of community volunteers have helped to remove nearly 3,000 pounds of invasive vines, shrubs, and grasses across 15 acres, clearing the way for a sustainable, healthy forest for the entire community to enjoy.

-Scenic Rivers will host three public workdays in spring 2023:
+Scenic Rivers will host three public workdays this spring:

-Volunteers will be working on designated trail sections to remove specific invasive plant species.
+Volunteers will be working on designated sections to remove specific invasive plant species.

 Volunteers will be trained in how to identify and remove these plants.